ayoubmoumine/crm/README.md

 </VirtualHost>
 ```

+4) Restart your web server

-4) Set your database information in your .env file (use the .env.example as an example);
+5) Set your database information in your .env file (use the .env.example as an example);

-5) Always in the .env file, set ```APP_NAME``` value, cause it s being used in the invitation email, you can give it whatever value you wish
+6) Always in the .env file, set ```APP_NAME``` value, cause it s being used in the invitation email, you can give it whatever value you wish

-6) Again in the .env file, set a mail server configuration
+7) Again in the .env file, set a mail server configuration
 here is an example of one from MailTrap.io
 ``` bash
 MAIL_MAILER=smtp